 What is your current role at Leonardo?

-What did you study at school and college?
+What did you study at school?

 Why did you decide to join Leonardo?